Beyond Distributions: Geometric Action Control for Continuous Reinforcement Learning: Experiments

-\textbf{Target magnitude $r$ critically affects performance.} The choice of $r=2.5$ is theoretically motivated by high-dimensional sphere geometry: a unit vector in $\mathbb{R}^d$ has expected per-dimension magnitude $\mathbb{E}[|\mu_i|] \approx 1/\sqrt{d}$, which becomes vanishingly small as $d$ increases (e.g., $\approx 0.24$ for $d=17$), rendering unscaled actions ineffective for control.
-Figure~\ref{figablation} empirically validates this insight: reducing $r$ from 2.5 to 1.5 causes catastrophic 43\% performance degradation due to limited exploration and actuation.
-In contrast, increasing $r$ to 3.5 has minimal impact ($-4.1\%$), suggesting saturation.
-The default $r=2.5$, after spherical mixing with typical $w(\kappa) \approx 0.85$, yields per-dimension actions in the range 0.6–0.9.
-This range falls well within the normalized bounds $[-1, 1]$ and strikes an effective balance for HalfCheetah-v4's locomotion dynamics.
+\textbf{Target magnitude $r$ is critical.} Geometrically, a unit vector in $\mathbb{R}^d$ has expected per-dimension magnitude $\mathbb{E}[|\mu_i|] \approx 1/\sqrt{d}$ (e.g., $\sim$0.24 for $d=17$), making unscaled actions too weak for control.
+This is reflected in our results: reducing $r$ from 2.5 to 1.5 causes a 43\% performance drop due to insufficient actuation and exploration, while increasing $r$ to 3.5 yields only a minor decline ($-4.1\%$), indicating saturation.
+With $r=2.5$ and typical mixing weight $w(\kappa)\!\approx\!0.85$, the resulting action amplitudes ($\sim$0.6–0.9) fall neatly within $[-1,1]$, providing an effective balance for locomotion.

 \textbf{Adaptive exploration via $\kappa$ is essential.} Removing the learnable $\kappa$ controller while maintaining $r=2.5$ reduces performance by 10.8\% and slows convergence.
 The learned $\kappa$ enables state-dependent exploration by providing high concentration in confident states while maintaining diversity in uncertain regions.
 This adaptive behavior emerges naturally from the value-based objective without explicit curriculum or scheduling.
 Notably, this mechanism provides an elegant alternative to entropy-based regularization: rather than maximizing entropy uniformly, GAC modulates exploration geometrically through directional mixing.
 This not only simplifies the optimization pipeline by eliminating entropy terms, but also improves interpretability, as $\kappa(s)$ can be viewed as a \textit{soft confidence score} indicating how deterministic the policy should be at a given state.
 As a result, exploration becomes structure-aware and implicitly guided by the task dynamics.